friver6/Programming-Projects/readme.md

-#PythonExercises
-List my progress with python.
+A place to save my work with Python and C.